Australia–Japan relations

-Bilateral relations exist between Australia and Japan.
+Australia-Japan relations are the bilateral relations between the Commonwealth of Australia and Japan.

 The relationships are generally warm and have since continued to grow strong over the years, both nations being considerably close, substantial and driven by mutual interests, with both nations having close ties with the Western world.
 Japan is one of Australia's major economic partners: it is Australia's “second largest trading partner and an increasingly important source of capital investment".
-In recent times the relations have expanded beyond strong economic and commercial links to other spheres, including culture, tourism, defense and scientific cooperation.
+In recent times, the relations have expanded beyond strong economic and commercial links to other spheres, including culture, tourism, defense and scientific cooperation.

 Tensions were high in the early stage of the relationship, such as World War II, and Japan's perceived economic domination during the 1980s and early 1990s.
 However, the Australian government and business leaders see Japan as a vital export market and an essential element in Australia's future growth and prosperity in the Asia-Pacific region.
-Japan on its part regards Australia as an important partner, a reliable source of energy, minerals and other primary products, a popular tourist destination, a useful conduit to the West and the only other middle-ranking economic power in the Asia-Pacific.
-Australia's former Prime-Minister Tony Abbott recently hailed Japan as Australia's closest friend in Asia and proceeded on creating a Free Trade Agreement between the two nations in the coming year.
-Australia and Japan both acknowledges each other as key strategic partners within the Asia-Pacific.
-With both being prosperous liberal democracies and key allies of the United States.
-With former Defence Minister Marise Payne described Japan as a "key partner" in the region, Japanese Prime Minister Fumio Kishida describing the relationship as the linchpin of security in the Indo-Pacific.
+Japan, for its part, regards Australia as an important partner, a reliable source of energy, minerals and other primary products, a popular tourist destination, a useful conduit to the West and the only other middle-ranking economic power in the Asia-Pacific.
+Australia's former Prime Minister Tony Abbott in 2013 hailed Japan as Australia's closest friend in Asia and proceeded on creating a Free Trade Agreement between the two nations in the coming year.
+Australia and Japan both acknowledge each other as key strategic partners within the Asia-Pacific, with both being prosperous liberal democracies and key allies of the United States.
+Former Defence Minister Marise Payne described Japan as a "key partner" in the region; for his part, Japanese Prime Minister Fumio Kishida described the relationship as the linchpin of security in the Indo-Pacific.

-Australia maintains an embassy in Tokyo, a consulate-general in Osaka, and a consulate in Sapporo.
-Japan also maintains an embassy in Canberra, consulates-general in Sydney, Melbourne, Brisbane, and Perth, along with a consulate in Cairns.
+Australia maintains an embassy in Tokyo, a consulate-general in Osaka.
+Japan maintains an embassy in Canberra, consulates-general in Sydney, Melbourne, Brisbane, and Perth, along with a consulate in Cairns.
+Both countries are members of Asia-Pacific Economic Cooperation.

 History

-Colonial and post-federation relations between Australia and the Empire of Japan
+Colonial period

 The first recorded import of Australian coal by Japan occurred in 1865, and the first recorded Japanese imports of Australian wool occurred in 1888.
 The first Japanese person known to have settled in Australia was a merchant who migrated to Queensland in 1871.
 By the start of the Australian Federation in 1901, it was estimated that Australia had 4000 Japanese immigrants, mostly based around Townsville where the Japanese government had established its first consulate in 1896.
 The immigrants worked mostly in the sugar cane and maritime industries including turtle, trochus, trepang and pearl harvesting.

-Further Japanese migration to Australia was effectively terminated with the Australian Immigration Restriction Act of 1901, with the imposition of a "dictation test" in a European language on prospective immigrants, and with the White Australia policy.
-Due to this the Townsville consulate closed in 1908.
+The Japanese government established a second consulate in Sydney in 1897, which was upgraded to the status of consulate-general in 1902.